jbarndt/fcbh-dataset-io/README.md

 **chapter_end** - The end chapter of a piece text, almost always the same as chapter_num.

 **script_num** - An integer that defines the line of a script.
-For non-script text, like USX or plain text, it is a unique identifier that uniquely identifies a line within a chapter.
+For non-script text, like USX or plain text, it is an identifier that uniquely identifies a line within a chapter.
 The three fields (book_id, chapter_num, script_num) together uniquely identify a script line.

-**usfm_style** - The USFM style code of the text.
-It is essential for identifying non-verse text, such as headings, titles, footnotes, cross references, and more.
-Also, some AI researchers might consider the style information to be a useful source for their AI model.
-Note: I think that the style codes being collected are solely the USFM paragraph codes, and not the USFM character codes, but this has not been verified.
-Is it really certain there is only one of these for a script segment?
+**usfm_style** - The USFM style code of the text is available for text loaded from USX.
+Some AI researchers might consider the style information to be a useful input for their AI model.

 **person** - This is the person or character who is speaking in a script segment.
+It is available from text loaded from audio scripts.
 Narrator is the most frequent person.
-This data item is an attribute of a script segment, and is the same for each language.
 It is included here because some AI researchers might find this information useful for the analysis of text language, since different people have different grammars and styles of speech.

 **actor** - This is a number that identifies the actor who is speaking this script segment.
+It is available from text loaded from audio scripts.
 Since the Bible has more persons speaking than the number of actors available to record a Bible, actors will need to play many parts.
 This data item is included because some AI researchers might find this information useful for the analysis of audio data.

 **verse_str** - The starting verse number (string) of this piece of text.